 Founded in 1987, AFSP works toward the following strategies:

-One public policy priority for AFSP includes support and funding for the 988 crisis response system, which is a new number for the National Suicide Prevention Lifeline (also called just Lifeline) that will be operational nationwide by July 2022.
+One public policy priority for AFSP includes support and funding for the 988 crisis response system, which is a new number for the National Suicide Prevention Lifeline (also called just Lifeline) that has been operational nationwide since July 2022.

 By securing funding and looking into capacity issues, AFSP hopes the transition to the shorter number will go smoothly.
 The current number, 1-800-273-TALK or 8255, is an effective and important crisis intervention tool; capacity issues will need to be addressed to move forward.

-AFSP also offers a variety of funding opportunities for research, especially in the following priority areas for 2020-2022:
+AFSP also offers a variety of funding opportunities for research, especially in the following priority areas:

 There are several ways to help with AFSP’s important work.
 Every year, local chapters host the Out of the Darkness walks which are inspiring, collective fundraising events.